inducer/pycuda/doc/source/driver.rst

   Allocate a pagelocked :mod:`numpy` array with the same shape, dtype and order as *array*.
 Initialize it to 0.

+The :class:`numpy.ndarray` instances returned by these functions have an attribute *base* that references an object of type

+.. class:: HostAllocation

+  An object representing an allocation of pagelocked host memory.
+Once this object is deleted, its associated device memory is freed.

+  .. method:: free()

+    Release the held memory now instead of when this object becomes unreachable.
+Any further use of the object (or its associated :module:`numpy` array) is an error
+    and will lead to undefined behavior.

 Arrays and Textures
 ^^^^^^^^^^^^^^^^^^^